Working to Build a Net-Zero Sustainable Aviation System by 2050

 - Aviation Environmental Design Tool

 The government provides incentives to reduce emissions from airports through funding and development of several grant programs.
 Among others, they include the Zero Emission Vehicle Program, which provides grants to replace or convert on-road vehicles for zero-emission vehicles.
-The Energy Efficiency Program provides funding to identify and implement energy reduction measures at airports.
+The Energy Efficiency Program provides funding to identify and implement fuel reduction measures at airports.

 - Voluntary Airport Low Emissions program and program fact sheet